 Evidence of input being sought on identified work items and content development projects from Member Countries without a Content Managers Advisory Group representative.

 Evidence of efforts to increase authoring capacity and knowledge within NRC’s.

+Evidence of progress of subgroups